 David Schmader is a bona fide marijuana user (I've smoked with him more than once) and his book Weed: The User's Guide is short, breezy and hilarious … because he gets it.

 The section about DEALING WITH DEALERS is helpful: realistic about the fact that pot is still illegal in most places.
-“De-seeding your weed” was written for people unfortunate enough to not live in Seattle – we haven’t seen a seed since 1978 (because the best products are produced from cuttings taken from mother plants).
+“De-seeding your weed” was written for people unfortunate enough to not live in Seattle – we haven't seen a seed since 1978.

 The refreshing message of Weed: A User's Guide – don't deny yourself pleasure because someone else tells you it's wrong or bad.
 The book is an unapologetic “21st Century Handbook for Enjoying Marijuana” with no “I'm curious about pot so let's study it” sociological bullshit – just an honest dose of “try it, you might like it.”
 Schmader's message is that a consensual crime (illegal activities that don't harm others, like using marijuana) should not be a crime at all, even if people have been telling you otherwise your whole life.
 It's gonna be a great century.